Simple Strategies for Access Form Designers

 If you want to separate 2 controls such as a label and associated text box:

-- In Design View, click on the label.
+- In Design View, click the label (which is typically the control on the left).

 - Press Ctrl + X to cut it.